jatin-22/Emotion-Detection/README.md

-# first attempt at emotion detection model
+# This is the first attempt at emotion Detection model using CNN .
+Created a CNN model